boeschenstein/angular9-dotnetcore3/README.md

 ## Goal

-The goal is to create an Angular demo app with .NET Core backend in the following folder structure.
+The goal is to create an Angular demo app with .NET Core backend in the following folder structure - from scratch.
 It is a recommended way to separate frontend and backend.
 In my eyes, this separates the projects better then the Angular template offered from Visual Studio:

 ```cmd
 rem Angular code in frontend folder